-So what, exactly, is a root cellar?
+What is a root cellar?
 It can be created in several different ways, but it mostly is a space dug into the ambient temperature of the Earth (55 degrees) and utilized to store beets, carrots, turnips, potatoes and other root crops through the winter.

-We all know that even before the snow flies the ground outside freezes up like compact concrete in the fall and pretty much remains so until spring.
+We all know that even before the snow flies, the ground outside freezes up like compact concrete in the fall and pretty much remains so until spring.
 There isn’t likely to be much sustenance out there.
 We need to harvest these crops while we still can and tuck them into accessible spaces which don’t freeze for winter consumption.

-When I bring a carrot, beet or potato into the kitchen from my root cellar, you’d think that I had just dug it up from the garden.
+When I bring a carrot, beet, or potato into the kitchen from my root cellar, you’d think that I had just dug it up from the garden.
 And they really keep.
 Last year, I ate my last beet from the former year’s garden the second week of July and it was still perfect.
-So, how do we create such a space?
-There are various ways to do just that.
+It’s better than a fridge—naturally cool, humidified, insulating, and spacious.

 My root cellar was created when we decided to put an addition onto our house.
 Before a board was nailed or a sona tube poured, my husband dug down to the ledge (about 5 feet) and cleared out a space approximately 3 feet by 4 feet.
 He then poured a concrete slab on the bottom, leveled it and let it set up for a few days.
 Once the floor hardened, he built up the walls with standard concrete blocks to the height where the future room’s floor was going to be.
 He then shoveled as much dirt as possible around the outside of the blocks to insulate the chamber from future frosts.
 As the addition was completed, a trap door was placed in its floor.
 To complete the root cellar, dense foam was sprayed into any cracks and crevices in the seams and corners to critter-proof the space.